SeoulMate/seoulmate_android/README.md

 # How to build Seoul Mate

-Note: while these instructions allow you to build iosched, much of the functionality that depends on Parse APIs won't work because in order to do that you need to configure your own project on Parse and Facebook Website, create apps and get api and client key, etc. For more information about what you
+Note: while these instructions allow you to build Seoul Mate, much of the functionality that depends on Parse APIs won't work because in order to do that you need to configure your own project on Parse and Facebook Website, create apps and get api and client key, etc. For more information about what you